 The pressure is on.

-One way people with impostor syndrome respond to this pressure is to work extra hard, and getting gradually exhausted in the process, their health and work-life balance suffer.
+One way people with impostor syndrome respond to this pressure is to work extra hard, and getting gradually exhausted in the process, their health and work-life balance suffering.

-The other way is they don't dare grabbing opportunities out of fear of being exposed.
-And they miss out on great opportunities that would allow them to progress in life.
+The other way is they don't dare to grab opportunities out of fear of being exposed.
+And that way they miss out on great opportunities that would allow them to progress in life.